infotexture/ot-mkdocs-demo/docs/topics/pdf-customization.md

 # Customizing PDF output

-You can adjust various aspects of PDF output by changing parameter settings.
+You can adjust various aspects of PDF output by changing parameter settings or using a theme file.
 For more complex customizations, you can create custom DITA-OT plug-ins.

 For example: